CosmicScale/PSBBN-Definitive-English-Patch/README.md

 If you experience any issues while running the **PSBBN Launcher for Windows**, see **[troubleshooting](#problems-running-the-script)**.

 ## Main Menu
-`PSBBN-Definitive-Patch.sh` is your gateway to the **PSBBN Definitive Project**.
-Running this script launches the main menu.
-If this is your first time running the script or you are missing dependencies, the setup process will automatically run and install everything required.
+If this is your first time running the script, or if required dependencies are missing, the setup process will automatically run and install everything needed before the main menu is displayed.

 From the main menu, you will have the following options: